u-eff-gee/utr/README.md

 shows how to use the script.
 The meaning of the arguments to the options is:

 * EMAX: All energy depositions are stored in a histogram.
-This parameter sets the maximum energy of the histogram, while keeping the hard-coded number of bins (default: 15000) and the minimum energy (default: 0.0005 MeV) in `OutputProcessing/GetHistogram.cc`.
-Using the default values means that a single bin is equal to an energy window of 1 keV, which is convenient sometimes.
+This parameter sets the maximum energy of the histogram (default: 15 MeV), while keeping the hard-coded number of bins (default: 15000) and the minimum energy (default: 0.0005 MeV) in `OutputProcessing/GetHistogram.cc`.
+Using the default values means that a single bin is equal to an energy window of 1 keV, which is often convenient.
 * TREENAME: Name of the ROOT tree (Default: TREENAME=="utr") in all of the output files.
 * PATTERN1 and PATTERN2: Two strings that identify the set of files to be merged.
 See also the example below.
 (Default: PATTERN1=="utr", PATTERN2==".root")
 * OUTPUTFILE: Name of the output file that contains the histograms.
 (Default: OUTPUTFILENAME=="hist.root")
 * MULTIPLICITY: Determines how many events should be accumulated before adding information to the histogram.
 This can be used, for example, to simulate higher multiplicity events in a detector: Imagine two photons with energies of 511 keV hit a detector and deposit all their energy.
 However, the two events cannot be distinguished by the detector due to pileup, so a single event with an energy of 1022 keV will be added to the spectrum.
 Similarly, Geant4 simulates events by event.
 In order to simulate pileup of n events, set MULTIPLICITY==n.
 (Default: MULTIPLICITY==1)
 * BIN: Number of the histogram bin that should be printed to the screen while executing `getHistogram`.
 This option was introduced because often, one is only interested in the content of a special bin in the histograms (for example the full-energy peak).
 If the histograms are defined such that bin `3000` contains the events with an energy deposition between `2.9995 MeV` and `3.0005 MeV` and so on, so there is an easy correspondence between bin number and energy.
 (Default: BIN==-1)

 The options `-v` and `-a` do not have arguments.
 The former simply produces more verbose output when `getHistogram` is executed.
 The latter implements a simple add-back capability to sum up all energy depositions that happened during a single event.
 This is interesting, for example, when segmented detectors are used.
 In its current implementation, the add-back algorithm will accumulate all energy depositions in a single event, even if there was cross-talk between physically separated detectors.
 This may or may not be desired by the user.
 In order for the add-back to work, the parameter `EVENT_ID` must be written to the output files, of course (see also [2.6 Output File Format](#outputfileformat) and [3.3 Build configuration](#build)).
+Be aware that the add-back and the multiplicity functionality do not work together.

 **A short example:**
 The typical output of two different simulations on 2 threads each are the files